You have questions?

 Filter by text

-You can get a shot at a healthcare provider’s office, pharmacies, some hospitals, and health clinics throughout the United States.
+You can get a vaccine at a healthcare provider’s office, pharmacies, some hospitals, and health clinics throughout the United States.

 Is this information helpful to you?